MelSOHM/Copulas_For_Credit_Risk/README.md

 - **Write the report**

-## Documentation:
+# Documentation:

-## Documentation: CLO Pricing Function Using Gaussian Copulas
+## CLO Pricing Function Using Gaussian Copulas

 This function implements a multi-period pricing model for Collateralized Loan Obligations (CLOs), using Gaussian copulas to simulate default correlations between loans in a portfolio.
 It calculates losses, positive and negative cash flows, and estimates the prices of tranches (Senior, Mezzanine, and Equity) across multiple periods.